tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 I stood on the sidelines as Officer Occifer came downstairs and marched into the room.
 Ralph was behind the center island in the kitchen, like a soldier taking cover.

+Occifer surveyed the room slowly, then spotted us.

+"Alright, I have to take you clowntown to be debriefed.
+Don't worry, you'll get your briefs back."

-As the first bottle sailed through the air, all I could think was that the light of the flame made he home feel more rustic and welcoming.
+As the first bottle sailed through the air, all I could think was that the light of the flame made the home feel more rustic and welcoming.
 Like a booze-scented candle, I guess.

 Occifer went up in flames instantly, engulfed from his flammable police hat to his flammable police boots.
 He didn't scream as the bottles continued to smash on and around him.
 Instead, he let out a series of comedic exclamations as his burning silhouette flailed around the room.